Kings (Australian TV series)

 Kings is a 1983 Australian television series dealing with the working-class King family living in Sydney.
-It was the first drama series produced by PBL Productions and ran for 19 hour-long episodes that began on 12 July 1983 on the Nine Network.
+Headed by George King who runs a panel beating shop the family consists of George, his wife Rose, three sons, two daughters and two grandchildren.
+Each episode contains a self contained story.
+It was the first drama series produced by PBL Productions.
+It was scheduled for 26 weeks of hour-long episodes that began on 12 July 1983 on the Nine Network.
+It was axed after 19 episodes.
+After a good start in the ratings it's figures quickly fell by the fourth episode.